Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Delete SharePoint Site
 ------------------------
-Deletes the SharePoint site by a specific URL with the help of Microsoft Flow.
+Deletes the SharePoint site by a specific URL with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters